NITCbase/nitcbase.github.io/src/pages/buffer_stub.md

 IndInternal::IndInternal(int blockNum) : IndBuffer(blockNum) {}

 int IndInternal::getEntry(void *ptr, int indexNum) {
+    unsigned char *bufferPtr;

-	// get the starting address of the buffer containing the block using BlockBuffer::getBufferPtr() &
+    // get the starting address of the buffer containing the block using loadBlockAndGetBufferPtr(&bufferPtr).

+	// if loadBlockAndGetBufferPtr(&bufferPtr) != SUCCESS
+		// return the value returned by the call.

 	// if the indexNum is not in the valid range of 0-(MAX_KEYS_INTERNAL-1), return E_OUTOFBOUND.